Friday, May 24, 2024

 The divestment protests of the ‘80s?
 Well, that seems to be the goal of many if not most of today’s protesters.
 They can hardly expect to influence the actions of the Israeli government, and the US response has been sufficiently irresolute that it’s difficult to criticize except for that wishy-washiness.
 We’ll also see whether the energy of the demonstrations can be upheld when campuses are, relatively speaking, empty over the summer.
 More relevantly, no serious person could argue that apartheid was anything but deplorable.
 Israel may not be without fault in all this, but they’re not the embodiment of evil, either.

-Or is this a return of those students from Curmie’s youth, smug in their fervency and their ignorance, and committed to a strategy that not won’t change anything but literally cannot do so?
-Yes, there are those who are protesting for the sake of doing so, or for virtue signalling, or to meet boys/girls.
+Or is this a return of those students from Curmie’s youth, smug in their fervency and their ignorance, and committed to a strategy that not only won’t change anything but literally cannot do so?
+Yes, there are those who are protesting for the sake of doing so, or for virtue signaling, or to meet boys/girls.
 Or, perhaps, as the Prophet Mick Jagger suggested, “to get [their] fair share of abuse.”
 That song?
 You Can’t Always Get What You Want.”

 Yes, there are elements of all of these.
 But this round of protests seems very much to be its own phenomenon.
 Here’s hoping that there are no casualties, including the Constitution.